eclipse-leda/leda-contrib-self-update-agent/docs/migration_guide.md

 ```

 ### Transition guide for state feedback
 Below there is an example for state feedback ('techCode' is optional and available only in case of failure).
 For transition to JSON format all three fields from 'state' section are important (except 'techCode') and their corresponding places in JSON are 'status' and 'message' in sections 'payload' and 'actions', and 'progress' in section 'actions'.
-The detailed list of the available payload status and action status can be found in [link](docs/bfb.md) because for vehicle orchestration more sub-states were introduced for fine-grained reporting of self-update progress.
+The detailed list of the available payload status and action status can be found in [link](docs/bfb.md) because for vehicle orchestration more sub-states were introduced for a fine-grained report of the self-update progress.
 ```
 apiVersion: sdv.eclipse.org/v1
 kind: SelfUpdateBundle